Posted on: 27 April 2017

 Doing more and better experience research is critical of course but not where this blog post is going though.

 I rather think the use of these customer-user-guest terms in most of the definitions out there.
-They often become circular, to say the least.
+They often become referring to themselves to explain: themselves.
 Have a look at these:

 Customer experience is “the customer’s perceptions and related feelings caused by the one-off and cumulative effect of interactions with a supplier’s employees, systems, channels or products.”
 (Gartner)